Kaiqb/experiment/training/Module 2/Lab1 Instructions.md

   - C# - insert a line below the intial turnContext.SendActivityAsync() response and add the following:
     - await turnContext.SendActivityAsync(MessageFactory.Text("You can send me another message to echo, or click 'Restart conversation' above to start over."), cancellationToken);
   - JS - insert a line below the intial context.sendActivity() response and add the following:
-    - await context.sendActivity(`You can send me another message to echo, or click "Restart conversation" above to start over.`);
+    - await context.sendActivity("You can send me another message to echo, or click 'Restart conversation' above to start over.");

 * rerun your bot and test for your additional information within the emulator.